 - 1.1 Information is an invaluable asset to any organisation.
 As a school the School relies on this information in order to carry out statutory and other functions as well as deliver services to all its residents.
 However, holding this information imposes certain legal obligations which School officers must be aware of so that the school does not fall foul of them.
-The central legislation that this policy document focuses on is the Freedom of Information Act 2000 (FOIA 2000) and to a lesser extent Environmental Information Regulations 2004 (EIR 2004). - 1.2 The document provides a framework for School officers to meet legal requirements in relation to information requests that fall within the scope of FOIA or EIR legislation. - 1.3 This policy relates to all information held by the School regardless of the format it is held or when it came into the possession of the School.
+The central legislation that this policy document focuses on is the Freedom of Information Act 2000 (FOIA 2000) and to a lesser extent Environmental Information Regulations 2004 (EIR 2004). - 1.2 The public have a statutory right to have access to non-personal information held by the school (subject to certain exemptions contained within the legislation) and access to 'environmental information under 'The Environmental Information Regulation (EIR).
+This document provides a framework for School officers to meet legal requirements in relation to information requests that fall within the scope of FOIA or EIR legislation. - 1.3 This policy relates to non-personal and environmental information held by the School, regardless of the format it is held or when it came into the possession of the School.
 Furthermore, the information does not necessarily have to originate from the School (e.g. it may have originated from another organisation, a contractor or any other third party).
-The only criterion is that the School, at the time of the request, holds the information or it is held on the School behalf by a third party.
+The only criterion is that the School, at the time of the request, holds the information or it is held on the Schools behalf by a third party.